Bob can't get enough of the incredible cacophony of awesomeness that is San Francisco's Chinatown.

 If you want to visit SF Chinatown during a festival...

 When festivals roll around in Chinatown, it grows even more vibrant and crowded.
 Though I usually suggest that you look into festivals and see if they interest you, I recommend Chinatown festivals to anyone who has a high crowd tolerance.
 There are several celebrations all through the year, but two major festivals are Autumn Moon Festival and of course, Chinese New Year.

-The Autumn Moon Festival takes place a slightly different time every year.
+The Autumn Moon Festival takes place at a slightly different time every year.
 It offers food and drink, near-continuous live entertainment, art exhibitions, the street vendors that seem to multiply, and even a dragon parade.
 Because it's not quite as well known as the Chinese New Year celebration, it's a bit less crowded, though you wouldn't know it once you're there.
-Here is an example of what of the celebration might involve, though this calendar is from 2011.

 The Chinese New Year Festival is the biggest celebration in the Chinese world, which includes San Francisco's Chinatown.
 All the streets are dressed up in red and gold, and the famous dragon parades take place during this celebration.
 The mostly illegal fireworks and firecrackers add even more to the atmosphere.
 Because the festival is based on the lunar calendar, do some Googling before booking, as the date changes every year.
 It gets ridiculously crowded, but if that's okay with you, this could be the experience of a lifetime.
 Just prepare to be squashed!

 However, I think every day in Chinatown feels like a festival day, and luckily not only because it's swarming with tourists.
 I've heard tourists say it's dirty, it's crowded, and people do "obscene" things on the street (like spit and blow their nose onto the street).
 All of those things are true.